uniwue-zpd/dachs-tech-talks/content/talks/vue-nuxt-ui-libraries.md

 ---

-## **2. shadcn-vue + Radix Vue**
+## **2. shadcn-vue**

 > This is NOT a component library.
 It's a collection of re-usable components that you can copy and paste or use the CLI to add to your apps – shadcn-vue website

 **shadcn-vue** is not a traditional library.
 It's a CLI and pattern for adding pre-styled, customizable components to your project.
-These components are built on headless **Radix Vue** primitives and styled using Tailwind CSS.
+These components are built on headless **Reka UI** (formerly Radix Vue) primitives and styled using Tailwind CSS.
 It is heavily inspired by the popular `shadcn/ui` for React.

 ### 🧱 How it Works

 * CLI copies fully editable components into your project (manual copy-paste also works great)
-* Built on **Radix Vue**, which provides accessibility and state management logic
+* Built on **Reka UI**, which provides accessibility and state management logic
 * Components come with Tailwind-based default styles but are fully customizable

 ### ✅ Pros